 Modeling is the use of conceptual and mathematical representations and codes, physical analogues, or combinations of these to represent the natural and managed systems of interest.
-The Forum uses modeling to analyze California’s water -related issues and problems including those in the San Francisco Bay, Sacramento-San Joaquin Delta, and Central Valley system.
+CWEMF uses modeling to analyze California’s water and environment related issues and problems including those in the San Francisco Bay, Sacramento-San Joaquin Delta, and Central Valley system.

 The scope of interest of the Forum includes, but is not limited to, the following: